 Management Gurus – high priests of confusion ?

-You’ll find that management theory is still mainly built on two things: psycho-theories from one or two centuries ago and also case histories of organisations.
-Both are rooted in the past, can be based on subjective interpretations of data, and rarely concentrate on motivation.
 Case histories rapidly date as our world changes – just look at old business books and count the case examples of companies that now don’t even exist, or are basket cases, or riddled with recent scandal - and the old psycho-theories raise many questions.
 Life in the third millennium has moved on a long way from unproveable nineteenth century introspections about unconscious motives and desires.

 You’ll find great business ideas formed often many decades ago about the nature of organizations, team management, excellence at work and the rest.
 All vital and important things without which no business can survive, but very little that grabs you by the throat when it comes to passion, commitment and motivation.